Gretchen Alms ’04 Spanish, Latin American area studies, president

 Fair is the Director of Enrollment Management for Minneapolis Public Schools.
 He is directly responsible for assisting families through the school request process and for enforcing the district’s priorities in placing students in a Minneapolis public school.
 Prior to this position, Ryan served as a communications associate and public relations coordinator for Minneapolis Public Schools.
 A native of Chicago, IL.
 Ryan holds a bachelor’s degree in speech communications from the University of Minnesota, Morris and has completed graduate work at the University of Minnesota, Twin Cities, School of Journalism.
 Ryan currently resides in Crystal, MN and is married to Jennifer Redlin (UMM 2000).
 Together they have three children, Nathan (5), Raja Kay (3) and Bryson (4 months).

-Donnay Green, ’05, speech communication, President
+Donnay Green, ’05, speech communication, immediate past president

 Beverly Maloney Harren ’66, elementary education